wolfvictorOSI/Edge-Data-Store-Docs/V1/Configuration/Storage runtime config.md

 ### EnableTransactionLog

-Defines whether the Storage component maintains a transaction log between checkpoint operations.
+Use the EnableTransactionLog property to define whether the Storage component maintains a transaction log between checkpoint operations.
 The transaction log helps the product reduce data loss, should the host device lose power.

 #### EnableTransactionLog type